biavillasboas/BroadbandSpectrum/README.md

 1. Make a local copy of this repository by either cloning or downloading it.

-2. Download the [data](https://doi.org/10.6075/J0W0963R), untar the file, and move directorie `data` to the project root.
+2. Download the [data](https://doi.org/10.6075/J0W0963R), untar the file, and move directory `data` to the project root.
 After doing so, your directory tree should look like this:

 ```
 BroadbandSpectrum/